Chicago Medical Malpractice Lawyer

 Medical mistakes are common in the high-pressure environment of the emergency room.
 When emergency room professionals fail to provide the level of care expected and injuries or death occur, they can be held accountable.
 Providing the wrong treatment, failing to diagnose a heart attack, stroke or other life-altering or life-threatening condition, and failing to order crucial diagnostic tests are common emergency room errors.

-Substandard care
+Substandard Care

 Medical professionals have a responsibility to provide their patients with quality care.
 When they fail to provide the same level of care that other medical professionals faced with the same circumstances would have provided, they can be held liable for errors made in diagnosis, birthing processes, prescriptions, treatment and surgical procedures.

-Diagnostic errors
+Diagnostic Errors

 Mistakes made when interpreting tests or evaluating a patient’s symptoms, and failing to explore all possible health conditions, may lead to a delay in diagnosis and accurate treatment.
 When diagnostic errors cause serious injuries or death, professionals can be held liable.

 Giving a patient the wrong dose, failing to administer prescribed medication, or prescribing the wrong medication can cause irrevocable harm to the patient.
-These errors can be attributed to medical staff or pharmacists.
+These medication errors can be attributed to medical staff or pharmacists.

 What You Should Know About Medical Malpractice Lawsuits